-A half-termly newsletter tells parents the areas of learning the children will be covering so that they can actively support their child at home and talk about the learning in school.
-It also gives information about the half term’s events.
+A termly newsletter and half termly knowledge organiser tells parents the areas of learning the children will be covering so that they can actively support their child at home and talk about the learning in school.
 Parents are invited to coffee afternoons each half term which enables parents of children in Badgers to get together and chat informally.
 An online learning platform called ‘Seesaw’ allows teachers to communicate updates to parents on children’s learning weekly.

 The school has an open door policy and parents are welcome at any time.
 If parents require an opportunity to discuss issues in more detail, appointments can be arranged with one of the class teachers.